shariq1989/cookbook/content/recipe/georgian_soup.md

 #### What main ingredients do I need for this meal?

 * Chicken: For this recipe, I prefer using bone-in chicken because it makes for a great-tasting broth.
 You can also use any combination of boneless legs, thighs, and breasts to make your soup.
 If you choose to go this route, you can use store-bought chicken stock to flavor the soup.
-Since you're skipping the broth-making process, I would still take a moment to allow the chicken broth to cook with the cilantro and dill stems, garlic, onions, and whole spices so you don't lose any of the flavors.
+Since you're skipping the broth-making process, I would still take a moment to allow the chicken broth to cook with the cilantro and dill stems, garlic, onions, and whole spices, so you don't lose any of the flavors.

 * Vegetables: I stuck with the more traditional use of carrots, onion, garlic, to build a tasty roux for the chikhirtma.